 Gender means social and cultural expectations of roles and how we present ourselves in society.

-For most people, their gender matches the sex they were assigned at birth (cisgender).
-Others identify as being transgender or gender-diverse.
+For most people, their gender matches up with the cultural expectations of the sex they were given at birth (cisgender).
+Others may self-identify as being transgender, agender or gender nonbinary.

 Gender identity means a person’s internal sense of whether they’re male or female, both, or neither.
 It’s a person’s internal, deeply-held sense of one’s gender.
 Gender identity is not visible to others.

 Gender identity may be the same as the sex they were assigned at birth (cisgender) or not (transgender).
-A transgender person’s internal gender identity doesn’t match the sex they were assigned at birth.
+A transgender person’s internal gender identity doesn’t match up with the cultural expectations of the sex they were given at birth.

-Gender expression includes using facilities (like bathrooms and change rooms) that are right for a person’s own sense of gender.
-Society thinks of these cues as masculine and feminine, although what‘s considered masculine and feminine changes over time and within different cultures.
+Gender expression includes using facilities (like washrooms and change rooms) that match up with a person’s own sense of gender.
+Society thinks of these cues as male/masculine and female/feminine, although what‘s considered masculine and feminine changes over time and within different cultures.

 Author: Sexual and Reproductive Health, Alberta Health Services